cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/scooby-doo_haunted_holidays_2012.md

 description = """Scooby-Doo and the gang participate in a toy store's holiday parade where they discover the abandoned haunted clock tower with a troubled past.
 A sinister snowman haunts the streets and accompanied with a large blizzard, threatens to close down the toy store for good."""

 [taxonomies]
-xmas_genres = ['Family', 'Animation', 'Adventure', 'Comedy', 'Mystery']
+xmas_genres = ['Comedy', 'Adventure', 'Mystery', 'Family', 'Animation']

 [extra]
 film_url = """https://letterboxd.com/film/scooby-doo-haunted-holidays/"""